piotrpiwnik/Portfolio/README.md

 Innovator with an analytical mindset, entrepreneurial spirit and experience in collaborating with people from different backgrounds.
 Skilled in breaking down strategic problems into action plans and translating advanced analytics into actionable insights.
 Aiming to further develop my skills in data science to create business impact with emerging technologies.

+## Projects
+- <a href="https://github.com/piotrpiwnik/Chatbot-Overflow---Piotr-Piwnik"> Master thesis and NLP analysis in Python: "Chatbot Overflow - Assessing the Impact of Chat GPT Introduction on Q&A Platforms".</a>
+- <a href="https://github.com/piotrpiwnik/Start-up-funding-prediction"> Start-up funding prediction based on the Crunchbase data set from 1990 - 2015 using Python. </a>
+- <a href="https://github.com/piotrpiwnik/Data_Management_and_Ethics"> Analysis of crimes committed in Chicago, based on the SQL queries from the anonymised Chicago PD data set .</a>

+## Contact

 You can reach out to me via:
 - Phone: +48 792 904 551
 - Email: piotrpiwnik@gmail.com
 - [LinkedIn](http://www.linkedin.com/in/piotr-piwnik-509b59171)

+# Resume

 ## Work Experience